Aprendemos el arte de la negociación con Todd Caponi

 Todd Caponi (14:33):

 Well, it was still frustrating, I'll tell you that.
-And unfortunately I did.
-I bought the car and he ended up getting the least amount of commission that he could get.
+Unfortunately I bought the car and he ended up getting the least amount of commission that he could get.

 Brian Ford (14:44):

-And you got the best deal though.
-And he got a sale.
+You got the best deal though and he got a sale.

 Todd Caponi (14:48):